arduino/app-bricks-py/src/arduino/app_bricks/arduino_cloud/README.md

 ## Overview

 The Arduino Cloud Brick lets your application exchange variable values with Arduino Cloud.
-It does **not** connect to the cloud itself: connectivity, device provisioning and the cloud handshake are handled by the local **arduino-cloud-connector daemon** running on the board.
+It does **not** connect to the Cloud itself: connectivity, device provisioning and the cloud handshake are handled by the local **arduino-cloud-connector daemon** running on the board.
 The Brick talks to that daemon over its localhost REST/SSE API, so your application code stays simple and focused on reading and writing cloud variables.

 ## Features